 For divers, you will definitely want to purchase the breakfast option with your hotel stay.
 It’s the best way to guarantee you’ll get a very quick bite before you get on your boat for your morning dives.

-The restaurants improve as the number of tourists grow.
-Many recommend It Rains Fishes and Sebastian’s, the Cuba Compagne (salsa dancing every week), Capriccio, and Patagonia (highly recommended steaks).
+The restaurants in Bonaire improve as the number of tourists grows.
+Many recommend It Rains Fishes and Sebastian’s, the Cuba Compagnie (salsa dancing every week), Capriccio, and Patagonia (highly recommended steaks).

 Van der Valk Plaza Beach Resort